Forex Expo Dubai 2024 Breaks Records With Unprecedented Attendance And Sponsors

-DUBAI, DUBAI, UNITED ARAB EMIRATES, October 3, 2024 /EINPresswire / -- Forex expo Dubai 2024 is set to make history as it breaks records with the highest-ever number of attendees and sponsors in its esteemed legacy.
-Welcoming participants from across the globe, the event expects more than 15,000+ attendees and features 200+ sponsors, making it the largest gathering of traders, investors, and financial professionals in the Middle East.
+(MENAFN- Zex PR Wire) Dubai, UAE, 4th October 2024, ZEX PR WIRE , Forex expo Dubai 2024 is set to make history as it breaks records with the highest-ever number of attendees and sponsors in its esteemed legacy.
+Welcoming participants from across the globe, the event expects more than 15,000+ attendees and features 200+ sponsors , making it the largest gathering of traders, investors, and financial professionals in the Middle East.

 Celebrating Women in the FX Industry